exadel-inc/etoolbox-authoring-kit/README.md

 #### Field grouping and multiplying
 ##### @FieldSet
 Used to logically group a number of different fields as described in [Adobe's Granite UI manual on FieldSet](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/granite-ui/api/jcr_root/libs/granite/ui/components/coral/foundation/form/fieldset/index.html).
-This goal is achieved by a nested class that encapsulates grouping fields.
-Then a *\<NestedClass>*-typed field is declared, and `@FieldSet` annotation is added.
+This goal is achieved by an external or a nested class that encapsulates grouping fields.
+Then a *\<OtherClass>*-typed field is declared, and `@FieldSet` annotation is added.

-Hierarchy of nested classes is honored (so that a *FieldSet*-producing class may extend another class from same or even foreign scope.
+Hierarchy of classes is honored (so that a *FieldSet*-producing class may extend another class from same or even foreign scope.
 Proper field order within a fieldset can be guaranteed by use of *ranking* values (see chapter on `@DialogField` above).

 Names of fields added to a FieldSet may share common prefix.
 This is specified in *namePrefix* property.
 ```java